nickzoic/nick.zoic.org/art/micropython-webpad/index.md

 If it prints anything that's shown in green and if it throws an exception that's shown in red.

+You can go back and edit each block and it and all subsequent blocks will get re-evaluated.

 Local context is passed between evaluations, so you can define functions in one block and use them in another.